Television in Pakistan: Distribution

-In Pakistan only the national broadcasters are allowed to use terrestrial airwaves.
-Three free to air TV Channels are available on terrestrial beam, these are PTV Home, PTV News and ATV.
+In Pakistan, only the national broadcasters are allowed to use terrestrial airwaves.
+Three Free-to-air TV Channels are available on terrestrial beam, these are PTV Home, PTV News and ATV.
 PTV Sports is available in place of PTV Home or PTV News when an important match/event has to be given live coverage as PTV has the rights for sports coverage at terrestrial airwaves.
 Transmissions of AJK TV are available on terrestrial network in the northern areas of Azad Jammu and Kashmir only.
 Recently Pakistan has launched Digital terrestrial broadcast in selected areas only in collaboration with China.
 Through DTMB five TV channels of PTV Network, ATV and two Chinese TV Channels are available via terrestrial beam.

-Many national and international channels are available via satellite.
-Some National TV Channels are "pay to watch".
-Internet Protocol TV Service is provided by Pakistan Telecommunications company limited which is of high quality and is quite popular in the urban centres.
+Many national and international channels are available via Satellite.
+Some National TV Channels are "Pay Cable".
+Internet Protocol TV Service is provided by PTCL which is of high quality and is quite popular in the urban centres.
 Cable TV Networks are the most famous mode of television distribution in Pakistan.
-No direct to home (DTH) service is available in Pakistan, though efforts are being made in this regard.